Vaiterius/Quotes-Twitter-Bot/README.md

-# Gooby Twitter Bot
+# Monty Python Quotes Twitter Bot

-Used to test and experiment with the Twitter API.
-Currently to poke fun at friends and overall just to play around with.

-Utilizes the awesome *[tweepy](https://github.com/tweepy/tweepy)* and *[better_profanity](https://github.com/snguyenthanh/better_profanity)* libraries.
-Powered by Heroku.
+A fun bot that tweets random quotes from Monty Python on the daily.

+Utilizes Python wrapper *[tweepy](https://github.com/tweepy/tweepy)*, tweet scheduling with *[schedule](https://schedule.readthedocs.io/en/stable/)*, and deployed with *[Docker](https://www.docker.com/)*.
+Hosted on *[Fly.io](https://fly.io/)*.

+All quotes are sourced from a quotes API I wrote *[here](https://github.com/Vaiterius/Monty-Pythons-Flying-API)* as well as some hand-picked ones.

-### What it does
+## What it does
 - Tweet a Monty Python quote every once in a while
-- Listen to stream if any tweet contains selected hashtags
-- Listen to stream if selected victims (friends) tweet and interact with them (funny/roast)
-- Detect profanity in mentions and respond accordingly
+- Filters tweets in real-time to pick out chosen hashtags and likes/retweets them
 - Follow anyone that follows bot
-- (soon) Receive and send direct messages

 Twitter handle: *[@bot_gooby](https://twitter.com/bot_gooby)*